The Green Wall

 US Border Patrol agents can face harsh elements, work more than 10 hour shifts alone, and say they need more resources.
 But do they love their jobs?

 So Cabrera is catching them early by introducing them to boxing at an early age.
 At 6 pm on any given day, Bad Boys Boxing Gym is packed.
-There's no air conditioning and it's almost hotter inside than it is out in the 95 degree night.
+There's no air conditioning, and it's almost hotter inside than it is out in the 95 degree night.
 There are kids of all ages - from 8-year-olds boxing their hearts out to national champions.

 "Boxing really helped me a lot just staying out of trouble," said two-time amateur national boxing champion Toby Tovar Jr. "There's a lot of gangs, a lot of bad activity down here.
 I got family members involved in that kind of stuff."